 John lives in Woodbridge with his wife Lindi.
 His hobbies are walking, gardening and clocks.

-Roger Graham - Founding Trustee
+Roger Graham OBE - Founder

 Roger graduated from Fitzwilliam College, Cambridge with a degree in engineering.
 After a period in heavy electrical engineering and then aircraft design he joined IBM where he was responsible for their second largest industrial account in the UK.